SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ``someResolution.width`` refers to the ``width`` property of ``someResolution``, and returns its default initial value of ``0``.

-You can drill down into sub-properties, such as the ``width`` property in the ``resolution`` property of a ``VideoMode``:
+You can drill down into subproperties, such as the ``width`` property in the ``resolution`` property of a ``VideoMode``:

-..
-XXX Confirm hyphenation of "sub-properties"

 .. testcode:: ClassesAndStructures